PierfrancescoSoffritti/GoogleWebOAuth/README.md

   authenticator.handleException(e);
 }
 ```
 remember to always call `authenticator.handleException(e);` when you make an API call using this access token.
-This is necessary in order to handle the case in which the user revokes the authorization, but the access token hasn't expired yet.
+This is necessary in order to handle the case in which the user revokes the authorization.

 You can see the sample app for a working implementation with the Google+ API and the YouTube Data API.